OHIF/Viewers/platform/docs/docs/faq/technical.md

 ## How do I sort the series in the study panel by a specific value

-You need to enable the expermiental StudyBrowserSort component by setting the `experimentalStudyBrowserSort` to true in your config file.
+You need to enable the experimental StudyBrowserSort component by setting the `experimentalStudyBrowserSort` to true in your config file.
+This will add a dropdown in the study panel to sort the series by a specific value.
+This component is experimental since we are re-deigning the study panel and it might change in the future, but the functionality will remain the same.

 ```js
 {